turingschool/backend-curriculum-site/module2/lessons/scopes_callbacks_class_methods.markdown

 end
 ```

-This refactor can be seen on the `refactor_controller` branch
+This refactor can be seen on the `refactor_controller` branch.

 * Meet `before_save` and `after_create`
-* We just pull a TON of things out of the controller.
+* We just pulled a TON of things out of the controller and into the model.
 * This is pretty good, but we can do better.
 * The danger here is that the Reservation class knows entirely too much about other classes.
-* This is dangerous because if you make a mistake somewhere, and say there's
-a problem with something of the Kitty class, the Reservation class isn't really the first place a person would go look.
+* This is dangerous because if you make a mistake somewhere, and say there's a problem with something of the Kitty class, the Reservation class isn't really the first place a person would go look.

 * As a change of pace, before we correct this, we're going to take a slight detour.
+* These are some additional callbacks with their order of operations:

 1. before_validation
 2. after_validation
 3. before_save
-4. before_create
-WRITE TO THE DATABASE
+4. before_create ***WRITE TO THE DATABASE happens here***
 5. after_create
 6. after_save

-before_update
+7. before_update
-after_update
+8. after_update

-before_destroy
+9. before_destroy
-after_destroy
+10. after_destroy

-* These are some additional callbacks with their order of operations.
-* Note: before_save gets called when we update and when we create.
-* before_create only gets called before a create.
+* Note: `before_save` gets called when we update and when we create, but `before_create` only gets called before a create.

 * So, our previous problem.
-* We keep this up, and we get a pretty unwieldy Reservation class that touches way too many other things.
+* If we keep this up, and we get a pretty unwieldy Reservation class that touches way too many other things.
-* We should use a PORO instead.
+* We should use a PORO instead:

 ```ruby
 class ReservationCompletion